-- b.
+- a.
+Students who depend exclusively on prayer for healing in accordance with the teaching of a bonafide religious sect, - b.
 Students who are attending classes under an approved apprenticeship training program, non-credit education students, - c.
 Students enrolled in District colleges exclusively at sites where student health services are not provided, - d.
 Students who are enrolled in District colleges exclusively through Instructional Television or distance education classes, - e.
 Students who are enrolled in District colleges exclusively through contract education.